Fasted93/ODE-Graphic-Solver/README.md

 #How can I run it?

-Go to "Releases" and pick the last versionand download it.
-On "binaries" unzip the version for your OS and run it.
-I recommend downloading it from Releases because the main branches probably won't have the latest binaries compiled.
+Go to "Releases" and pick the last versionand download it and download your binaries.

 Of course, you can compile those versions and run it freely.